Coniah Boyce-Clarke: Reading

+Aldershot Town

+On 25 November 2025, Aldershot Town announced the signing of Boyce-Clarke on non-contract terms.
+Boyce-Clarke made his debut for Aldershot Town the same day, coming on as a half-time substitute for Marcus Dewhurst in their 2–1 victory over Fulham U21's.
+On 27 April 2026, it was announced that Boyce-Clark would leave the club at the end of his contract in June.

 International career

 In March 2023, Boyce-Clarke earned his first call up to the Jamaica national football team for their match against Mexico in the CONCACAF Nations League.
 He made his senior debut at the 2023 CONCACAF Gold Cup against Saint Kitts and Nevis.